 Students connect with each other to present and share their experiences, and their data goes on to be used by professional scientists as part of a global international research project.

 STEM (Science, Technology, Engineering, and Mathematics) helps students to improve their problem solving and decision-making skills, builds creativity, and lays the foundations for children to be future innovators.

 At ISP, we believe in the importance of preparing our students for the future.
 That’s why we are actively embracing the need to put greater focus on equipping our students with a variety of 21st century skills.

 Citizen science is scientific research conducted, in whole or in part, by amateur scientists.
 This kind of public participation in research enables our students to contribute to advancements in real-world scientific innovation and discovery whilst developing their own understanding of science.

 The project also includes inspiring opportunities for our students to engage with STEM professionals behind cutting-edge scientific innovation and discovery, encouraging them to consider and explore a wide range of STEM careers.

-Last year, 476 aspiring scientists from 41 ISP schools came together to help solve this global problem, to find out where the missing plastic is, and fight back against plastic pollution.
-Together we identified 79,206 items of litter, equivalent to 1,927kg or 257 million years of environmental impact.
+Last year 974 students from 42 schools and 13 different countries came together to help solve this global proble, to find out where the missing plastic is, and fight back against plastic pollution.
+Together they carried out 1,135 surveys covering 31,128 square meters and found 38,757 piece of litter – equivalent to 1,008.31kg or 9.84 million years of environmental impact!